igemsoftware/Vanderbilt_2014/README.md

 3. (vendor) diffs compressed immensely compared to naive methods
 4. (vendor) security increased through hash-checking and decentralized control
     * decentralized: if a single server with data is compromised, other mirrors can convene and determine which is truly correct; like bitcoin's model.
+* it's not like git, because it's specially made for genomic data (git is not granular enough)
+* it's not like existing tools, because they don't have the kind of itemized change tracking that git does (existing tools are too granular) (or just nonfree)

 ## licensing (THIS IS REALLY IMPORTANT IF WE WANT THIS TO EVER GET OFF THE GROUND)
 * [reference](http://www.gnu.org/licenses/gpl.html)
 * git is licensed under the GPL v2 (and other compatible licenses but mostly that)
-* therefore this software must also be licensed under the gpl v2
-* however, "executing the software on a computer" does not comprise distribution; otherwise no business would be able to use any gpl tools
+* however, if this software does not modify the git code, but merely creates some layer to call git on (unmodified, without dynamically sharing data), then we're in the clear
+* consider merits of gpl, though:
 	* so if some corporation wishes to use this software commercially, they're fine, as long as they don't modify it on their own system and offer that version to consumers
 	* they'll just need to add modifications back into the original codebase, which is actually totally great
-* the automatic annotation engine might also be licensed, but there are few more restrictive than the gpl, so it's highly likely they'll be fine
+	* the automatic annotation engine might also be licensed

 ## current next steps
 1. need automatic annotation engine (currently focusing just on prokaryotes, or if required even just E.coli/plasmids. we need to get this out /fast/)